chef/chef-web-docs/content/ctl_chef_client.md

 `-j PATH`, `--json-attributes PATH`

 :   The path to a file that contains JSON data.
 Used to setup the first
     client run.
-For all the future runs with option -i the attributes are expected to be persisted in the chef-server.
+The attributes will persist on the Chef Infra Server for all future runs with option `-j`.

     **Run-lists**